Shamrock134/ms274_github_project/README.md

 # MS274-El-Nino-Project
-ms274 final project predicting 2023 el nino event based on past trends
+## **Predicting 2023 el nino event based on past trends.**
+El Nino is a naturally occuring event that has the potential to affect global weather patterns.